 These three exercises are the grassroots of building muscle and are essential for any serious training program.
 You can work out at home with these core exercises.

-You might find it hard to believe, but you can pack on a severe amount of muscle with these three exercises alone—as the core of an excellent program.
+You might find it hard to believe, but you can pack on a severe muscle with these three exercises alone—as the core of an excellent program.

 So when planning a muscle-building program, always start with these three basic exercises and build the surrounding program.
 Here are the three core muscle-building exercises you need to build your workout around: